MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 -   File name – File name or sub string of the name as defined in the cloud app, for example, All files with a password in their name.

--   File type – Filter per file/folder type, for example, All folders that are ... or All spreadsheet files that are...
+-   File type – Cloud App Security takes both the MIME type received from the service and scans the file to determine the true file type.
+Note that this scan is for files that are relevant for data scan (documents, images, presentations, spreadsheets, text and zip/archive files).
+The filter works per file/folder type, for example, All folders that are ... or All spreadsheet files that are...

      ![policy_file filters trash](./media/policy_file-filters-trash.png "policy_file filters trash")

 -   In trash – Exclude/include files in the trash folder.
 These files may still be shared and pose a risk.